 A man suspected his wife of cheating on him after a few years of their marriage.
 He knew he wasn’t imagining things because all of a sudden, she developed a habit of coming home late, sweaty and tired.
-Their sex life had become inactive and boring.
+Their love life had become inactive and boring.

 One day, he started following her after work.
 He wanted to see who or what was keeping her so busy and exhausted.
 After some days of following her, he discovered that she visited someone every day after work and she usually spent several hours in the stranger’s house.